-The provision of community services such as parks and trails, water, sewer, and transit are important in creating healthy livable communities.
-However, it is important to ensure that delivery of these services does not place an undue burden on residents of Electoral Area 'A'.
+The provision of community services such as parks and trails, water, sewer, and transit are important in creating healthy liveable communities.
+However, it is important to ensure that delivery of these services does not place an undue burden on residents of the Plan Area.
 Therefore, Electoral Area 'A' residents support the provision of a variety of community services in an efficient and cost effective manner.